cosmicjs/cosmic-media-extension/README.md

 5. `giphy_key` Register for a key [here](https://developers.giphy.com)

 ### Using service keys
-Keys can be provided to the app in one of two ways:
+Keys can be provided to the app in one of the following ways:

 1. In the URL via query parameters.
 For example `?unsplash_key=YOUR_UNSPLASH_KEY&pexels_key=YOUR_PEXELS_KEY`
 2. Using the `.env` file.
 See the `.env.example` file for env var format.